bees-hive/pem/docs/README.md

 install
 -------
 Installs desired version of Python.
 In addition, the command updates `pip` to the latest version and installs `virtualenv` package.

-@todo #58 Add ability to install several versions at the same time.
+It's possible to pass several versions instead of one.

 python-default
 --------------